CHAPTER 34B

 (2) Charges made for and sold for use in the generation of electrical energy or for the production or distribution of water by a public utility or governmental agency;

-(3) Charges made by a gas utility for gas used and consumed in the conduct of the business of gas public utilities;
+(3) Charges made by a gas utility for gas used and consumed in the conduct of the business of gas public utilities.

 34B.7 Water users tax.

 (a) There is imposed a tax upon every person in the city using water which is delivered through mains or pipes.
-The tax imposed by this section shall be at the rate of eight percent of charges made for such water and shall be paid by the person paying for such water.
-On July 1, 2012, the aforementioned tax rate shall be reduced from eight percent to seven and one-half percent.
-“Charges” as used in this section shall include:
+The tax imposed by this section shall be at the rate of seven and one-half percent of charges made for such water and shall be paid by the person paying for such water.
+“Charges” as used in this section shall include minimum charges for service, including customer charges, service charges, demand charges, standby charges and all other annual and monthly charges.

 (b) There shall be excluded from the base on which the tax imposed in this section is computed charges made for water which is to be resold and delivered through mains or pipes; and charges made by a municipal water department, public utility or a county or municipal water district for water used and consumed by such department, utility or district.

 (c) The tax imposed in this section shall be collected from the service user by the person supplying the water.
-The amount collected in one month shall be remitted to the tax administrator on or before the last day of following month.
+The amount collected in one month shall be remitted to the tax administrator on or before the last day of the following month.
 (Ord.
 No. 2007, § 1; Ord.
 No. 2044, § 1; Ord.
 No. 2156, § 1, 2007; Ord.
 No. 2164, § 5, 2007; Ord.
-No. 2224, § 5, 2011.)
+No. 2224, § 5, 2011; Ord.
+No. 2396, § 1, 2020.)

 34B.8 Cable television users tax.